maphew/zadam-trilium-wiki/Custom-request-handler.md

 Note: The file that is supposed to be exposed needs to wear an "#customResourceProvider" tag and then it can be called from anywhere.
-For example, your file is in custom/fonts, you can call it via custom/fonts/myFont.woff But only myFont.woff wears the `"#customRessourceProvider"` tag.
+For example, your file is in custom/fonts, you can call it via custom/fonts/myFont.woff But only myFont.woff wears the `customRessourceProvider` label.
 Otherwise, nothing would be found.

 ## Advanced concepts